Funding for students at university

 - the Directory of Grant Making Trusts

-- Your parents or carer may continue to receive Child Benefit for you until your 19th birthday.
+- Your parents or carer may continue to get Child Benefit for you until your 19th birthday

 - Research Councils

 - Charities and Trust Funds, including those funded by the UK government